 - Users want to know who they are buying from.
 The transparency of your location instills trust so you should include your address in your site footer.
 If you conduct business from home, a PO box will shield your privacy.

-Ready to Implement These Website Design Tips?
+Need Help Implementing These Website Design Tips?